 Acrylic paints are best for painting, as they are easy to apply and stick well.
 However, you should always put a piece of cardboard in between, otherwise the paint will bleed through.
 If you have the problem that the fibers are very frayed, you can smooth the surface with a razor so that the paint adheres well.
 If you are specifically looking for a jute bag for creative design, tightly woven surfaces are ideal.
 If, on the other hand, you would rather use embroidery for embellishment, a looser weave is an advantage.

 Very fine motifs are very difficult to draw due to the fiber structure.
-Speech bubbles, words or even larger motifs such as a sun or clouds are ideal.
-Of course, such individually designed bags are an ideal gift, as they are much more personal than a ready-made product from a conveyor belt.
+Speech bubbles, words or even more expansive motifs, such as a sun or clouds, are ideal.
+Of course, such individually designed bags are an ideal gift, because it is much more personal than a ready-bought assembly line goods.

 Jute clothing

 In addition to the well-known sacks, there are also numerous other products made from the fiber of the Corchorus tree.
 Historically, in the 17th century, Europeans made ropes and even sails from the Indian fiber.
 In India itself, it was mostly a raw material for the clothing of the rural population.
-The sustainable fashion made from jute has even made a comeback in the present day, albeit more as a niche product.
-In addition to the ecological advantages already mentioned, there are practical reasons to give jute clothing a try.
-The properties such as tear resistance, stability and, last but not least, the heat-retaining ability of this natural material offer a number of reasons to give it a try.
+The sustainable fashion from jute even managed a comeback in the present, but rather as a niche product.
+In addition to the already mentioned advantages from an ecological point of view, there are definitely practical reasons to try out jute clothing.
+The properties such as tear resistance, stability and not least the heat-storing ability of the natural material, offer some reasons to just try it once.

-More and more stores in trendy districts of big cities are also discovering that clothing made from natural fibers is much more than a legacy of the hippie movement.
-Even if you don't live in a lively district in Vienna or Berlin, you can order pretty much anything online, from dresses to T-shirts, made from jute fibers.
+More and more stores in trendy neighborhoods of big cities are also discovering that clothing made from natural fibers is much more than a legacy of the hippie movement.
+Even if you don't live in a lively neighborhood in Vienna or Berlin, you can order just about anything online, from dresses to t-shirts, made with jute fibers.

 Jute and jute bags are versatile!